-Over the past few decades, Enterprise Resource Planning (ERP) software has grown to become an indispensible part of the modern business world.
+Over the past few decades, Enterprise Resource Planning (ERP) software has grown to become an indispensable part of the modern business world.
 Products such as Oracle, SAP, and Microsoft Dynamics are almost ubiquitous now: according to the Aberdeen Group, over 70% of Fortune 1000 companies have implemented such systems, and mid-size businesses are even more prolific in their ERP usage.

 While the number of ERP products on the market has grown dramatically in the last 10 years alone, many of these systems still struggle when it comes down to managing complex accounting processes.
 Much of that can be traced back to the way generic ERP solutions are designed: to use an old adage, they’re a mile wide, but an inch deep.